Here Wii Go Again

 Not bad, eh?
 You may say "Well, whats the point?"
 The point is I can reproduce the WiiShop "hack" today that I found almost 2 years ago.
 Also, the WiiShop provides some very interesting information that is not stored on the Wii's NAND and can not be grabbed from the Opera browser (the Shop's JS files don't work in Opera, obviously).
 The WiiShop has to communicate with Nintendo's ECommerce server to generate this data based on the consoleID/SN.
 The "fix" on Nintendo's part wasn't good enough, I guess.
 Also, I just wanted to see if I could do it again (and I can!).
 What else can be done?
 Oh...so...much...more... but if I told you, Nintendo might send out yet another patch...

-• Oh, one more thing.
+Oh, one more thing.
 I took this info a little further and Just like in 2006, I managed to set up BIND and my Apache server to serve my own pages to the WiiShop.
 I'm able to automatically serve the HTML you see in the pic without having to manually intercept/modify/reinject HTTP data.
-All it took was setting up Apache with SSL and generating a bogus server certificate with OpenSSL for our spoofed oss.shop.wii.com server.
+All it took was setting up Apache with SSL and generating a bogus server certificate with OpenSSL for our spoofed oss.shop.wii.com server. - 1.
+Download and install WinCVS from http://www.wincvs.org/ (Note: There are CVS alternatives for Windows like CVSNT so this guide should still be applicable.

 If you're interested, here is the HTML that I currently serve to my WiiShop (note that some of the JS functions don't work; this is because I didn't bother trying to figure them out as they don't seem to hold much interesting data):Right-click, Save-As (this is just plain HTML).
 If for some reason you're looking for my old (2006) Wii/WiiShop page, you can find it here:Old Wii page.